Chicago detectives want to speak to actor Jussie Smollett – but it’s not clear when, or if, that will happen.

 Police looking into whether Smollett paid the brothers

-Two law enforcement sources with knowledge of the investigation tell CNN that Chicago Police believe actor Jussie Smollett paid two men to orchestrate an assault on him that he reported late last month.
+Two law enforcement sources with knowledge of the investigation told CNN that Chicago Police believe Smollett paid the brothers to orchestrate an assault on him that he reported late last month.

 Smollett denies playing a role in his attack, according to a statement from his attorneys.

-The sources told CNN the two men are now cooperating fully with law enforcement.
+The sources told CNN the two men are now cooperating fully with law enforcement and that there are records that show the two brothers purchased the rope found around Smollett’s neck at a hardware store in Chicago.

 Smollett’s attorneys, Todd S. Pugh and Victor P. Henderson, issued a statement to CNN Saturday night saying Smollett was angry about these latest developments.